Howard Stern: 2010–2018: Sirius contract renewals and America's Got Talent

-Stern was inducted into the National Radio Hall of Fame in 2012.
-He has been openly critical of the organization.
+Despite being openly critical of the organization, Stern was inducted into the National Radio Hall of Fame in 2012.

 In August 2013, Stern and Simon Cowell shared first place on Forbes list of America's highest-paid television personalities with $95 million earned between June 2012–13.
 Stern and Cowell tied first place in the following year's poll with the same amount earned from June 2013–14.
 In 2015, Forbes placed Stern as the world's highest paid media personality and the fifth highest earning celebrity worldwide, at $95 million.

-In February 2015, Whalerock Industries announced its partnership with Stern to set up a future direct-to-consumer digital "media hub" service, with a potential mix of free and subscription-based programming.
+On September 16, 2013, Stern and In Demand announced that the Howard TV contract would not be renewed, and the service would end in December.
+In February 2015, Whalerock Industries announced its partnership with Stern to set up a future direct-to-consumer digital "media hub" service called “Howard 360”, which was planned as a video streaming service with a potential mix of free and subscription-based programming, though it was never realized.
 On December 15, Stern announced his new deal with SiriusXM to continue his radio show for an additional five years.
-The agreement also gives Sirius the rights to his radio and video archives for an upcoming on-demand streaming application until 2027.
+The agreement also gives Sirius the rights to his radio and video archives for an upcoming on-demand streaming application until 2027, which eventually evolved into the SiriusXM app.

-In October 2015, the Palestine Liberation Organization delegation to the US condemned Stern for remarks about Palestinian minorities in the Middle East denouncing them as a people that "do not exist" or "did not live there [Palestine]", and earlier comments calling Arabs "dogs".

 In April 2018, Stern inducted Bon Jovi into the Rock and Roll Hall of Fame.

+2019–2025: Howard Stern Comes Again and additional Sirius contract renewals

-In March 2019, Stern announced his third book for Simon and Schuster entitled Howard Stern Comes Again.
-It was released on May 14, 2019.
+In March 2019, Stern announced his third book for Simon and Schuster entitled Howard Stern Comes Again, which was released on May 14, 2019.
+In interviews surrounding the book, Stern said psychotherapy and a 2017 kidney-cyst health scare shifted both his personal life and interviewing style, leading him toward more intimate, collaborative conversations rather than treating guests as foils.

-In May 2020, Stern admonished Trump supporters that listen to his SiriusXM show, saying President Trump despised his own supporters.
-In response to Stern's criticisms of Trump, Donald Trump Jr. tweeted video from the Miss Howard Stern New Year's Eve Pageant in which Stern parodied Ted Danson's Friars Club appearance by wearing blackface and repeatedly using the N-word and other racial slurs.
-Stern admitted, "The shit I did was fucking crazy" and that he has since toned down his show, crediting years in psychotherapy for his evolution.

 In December 2020, Stern renewed his contract with SiriusXM, agreeing to produce his show for five more years.

-In June 2022, Stern stated his interest in running for President of the United States in 2024, if Donald Trump becomes the Republican nominee once again.
-In April 2024, he completed a one-on-one interview with President Joe Biden.
+In October 31, 2022 Stern interview with Bruce Springsteen was filmed and released as the HBO special The Howard Stern Interview: Bruce Springsteen.

+In September 2025, amid speculation about his future at SiriusXM during a summer absence and with his contract nearing expiration, Stern returned to the air and denied rumors he was leaving, fueled in part by an on-air prank involving Andy Cohen that led to false reports he had been replaced.
+On December 16, 2025, he announced a new three-year SiriusXM extension, stating he had "figured out a way to have it all" with more free time while continuing the show.